abdulrahim2002/nle2/README.md

 - For each N-gram type, we compute frequency mappings, sort by frequency, and plot histograms of the frequency distributions on a log scale to visualize word/N-gram usage patterns.

+All data files and code are included in this repository.